 Hedging Trading Techniques - Introduction

-Hedging is one of the most common trading strategy.
+Hedging is one of the most common trading strategies.
 In addition, it is one of the most challenging strategies in the market today but one which all traders should be aware of.
-It has made many people such as hedge fund managers wealthy within a short period of time.

 Whenever you buy insurance, you are simply passing on the risk of any bad thing to a third party.
 For instance, if you have a motor vehicle accident, the risk will be passed to the insurer who will take care of the repairs.